Raymond Joseph: Early life and education

-Joseph was born on August 31, 1931, in San Pedro de Macorís, Dominican Republic and lived in a batey (a sugar worker's town), whose family was originally from Les Cayes, Haiti.
+Joseph was born on August 31, 1931, in San Pedro de Macorís, Dominican Republic and lived in a batey (a sugar cane worker's town), whose family was originally from Les Cayes, Haiti.
 He is also a second cousin to the singer and rapper Wyclef Jean from his mother's side.

 Raymond Joseph spent his early years surrounded by Christian missionaries.
-At birth, Joseph was refused Dominican citizenship in several attempts.
+At birth, Joseph was refused Dominican Republic citizenship in several attempts.
 Following the genocide of over 10,000 Haitians at the border due to the Parsley Massacre imposed by dictator Rafael Trujillo, his father moved him and his brother back to Haiti, where Haitian citizenship was acquired.
 By age 10, in addition to Spanish, he was fluent in his native Haitian Creole, French, and English.

-In 1954, he volunteered as an interpreter for a Baptist preacher, who assisted Joseph in coming to the United States.
-Joseph enrolled in the Moody Bible Institute in Chicago, Illinois, in 1954.
-Joseph remained in Chicago and later earned a BA in Anthropology from nearby Wheaton College.

-During his time in Chicago, Joseph became fluent in Hebrew and Greek.
-A devout Christian, after graduation he returned to Haiti and created the first translation of the New Testament and Psalms into Haitian Creole.
+In 1954, he volunteered as an interpreter for a Baptist preacher, who assisted him in coming to the United States.
+Joseph enrolled in the Pastor's Course at Moody Bible Institute in Chicago, Illinois, in 1954.
+He was especially interested to study Ancient Greek and Hebrew so that he could make the first translation of the Bible for the Haitian people.
+In 1960, his translation of the New Testament and Psalms into Haitian Creole were published under the auspices of the American Bible Society.

 In 1957, the dictator François "Papa Doc" Duvalier was elected President of Haiti, and Joseph became increasingly uncomfortable with the government.
-Joseph returned to the United States in 1961 and enrolled in the University of Chicago where he earned an MA in Social Anthropology in 1964.
+Joseph returned to the United States in 1961 and enrolled in the University of Chicago where he earned an MA in Social Anthropology in 1963.